Project 1 EECS 370 (Fall 2024)

 (O-type instruction)

-0b111 “No Operation (pronounced no op)” Do nothing.
+0b111 “No Operation (pronounced no op)” Do nothing besides update the PC.

 2.2.
 Description of LC-2K assembly language